The team

 Biography

-Lenka Dražanová is a Research Fellow at the Migration Policy Centre.
+Lenka Dražanová is a Visiting Fellow at the Migration Policy Centre.
 Her research interests lie in the fields of political behaviour, public opinion, comparative politics and political sociology.
 Lenka is interested in the factors that contribute to the formation of public opinion and attitudes (particularly attitudes to historically disadvantaged groups) using quantitative methods.
 Lenka has published in a number of peer-reviewed international academic journals such as Political Studies, Acta Politica, Journal of Ethnic and Migration Studies, International Journal of Intercultural Relations and others.

 Lenka´s primary research agenda has two specific areas that revolve around the question whether we can really identify a current shift towards less tolerant, populist and nationalist societies and politics (especially in Europe), and if so, how we can explain the underlying causes.
 Firstly, she examines the development of populism, nationalism and xenophobia and the challenges they provide to (liberal) democracy.
 Secondly, she focuses on comparative political behaviour and political/social attitudes and their interdependence with policy, institutions, political actors and cultures.